Sahir Ludhianvi was a paradoxical man: Javed Akhtar

 “He thanked everyone and in middle of the conversation he walked to the other end of the house to his mother’s room, narrated the entire incident to her, told her how everyone appreciated his point of view and then came back,” Akhtar remembered with an evident surprise.

+“He had these two different sides to him.
+He was not one man, there were several men inside him,” the lyricist said.

 Ludhianvi was known as the “people’s poet” as his writings reflected their loves, sufferings, angst and joy.
 He also worked extensively as a film song lyricist for close to three decades.
-(PTI)
+(AGENCIES)

 Editorial